WHAT TO BRING TO

 I’ve tried to keep it as mimum as possible but you do need a lot of things for oil painting!
 I recommend getting your materials from Yellow Brick Studio in Murwillumbah.
 The store is delightful and I’ve given them our material list so they’ll hopefully have what you’re asking for when you come in.
 I’m giving out this material list early so that everyone has time to get materials (if you all wait to get materials the week before class they may run out of stock).

-I recommend Langridge oil paints and mediums (which Yellow Brick Studio stocks).
-They’re Australian made and uncompromising on quality.
+I recommend Langridge, Windsor & Newton or Art Spectrum for paints and mediums (which Yellow Brick Studio stocks).
+I personally use Langridge oil paints because they are Australian made and uncompromising on quality.
 Their paints have super high pigment loading and are based on contemporary high-saturation colours.
 Their solvent 75 is the lowest toxic solvent in the world.

 But you’re welcome to use alternative brands that may be more budget friendly.